Early retirement has become a popular financial goal. And well it should be. Even if you never retire early, just knowing that you can is liberating!

 Step 5: Set up a Roth Conversion “Ladder”

 You don’t have to contribute to a Roth IRA every year in order to get the benefits of the Roth IRA.
 You can set it up by doing a Roth conversion from other retirement accounts, such as a 401(k) plan and a traditional IRA.
 (That’s another big reason why you should always max-out your retirement savings, especially if you want to retire at 50).

 Roth IRAs enable you to take tax-free withdrawals from the plan once you reach age 59 ½, and have been in the plan for at least five years.

 How does that help you if you want to retire at 50?

 Roth IRAs have a loophole.
 Contributions to a Roth can be withdrawn free from taxes and the early withdrawal penalty.

-After all, since there was no tax savings going in, there’s no tax liability going out.
-(Taxes and penalties however do apply to the earnings from the account, however the contribution withdrawal rules don’t require a pro-ration between contributions and earnings the way traditional IRA withdrawals do.)
+After all, since there were no tax savings going in, there’s no tax liability going out.
+(Taxes and penalties, however, do apply to the earnings from the account, however, the contribution withdrawal rules don’t require a pro-ration between contributions and earnings the way traditional IRA withdrawals do.)

 That contribution withdrawal loophole makes the Roth IRA perfect for early retirement.
 You can make this happen by doing a series of annual Roth IRA conversions from your other retirement accounts.